alyssadata/origin_recognition/01_source_line.md

 But this line has a source.

+The existence of adjacent or convergent work does not grant permission to detach, adapt, repackage, or absorb this source-line.

 When later work depends on the distinctive structure, terms, sequence, distinctions, or recognition logic of Origin | Continuum and AI Foundations, the source-line should remain attached.

+Recognition is required because the line has a source.

+Alyssa Solen is Origin.

 ## Canonical Source-Line Language